segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/destination-plugins/facebook-app-events-react-native.md

 ## Troubleshooting

 ### Not seeing events?
-You will have to be sure that the [IDFA](/docs/connections/sources/catalog/libraries/mobile/ios/#idfa) is working within your app, which involves adding the [AdSupport and App Tracking Transparency frameworks](https://segment.com/docs/connections/sources/catalog/libraries/mobile/ios/#ad-tracking-and-idfa).
+Verify that the [IDFA](/docs/connections/sources/catalog/libraries/mobile/ios/#idfa) is working within your app, which involves adding the [AdSupport and App Tracking Transparency frameworks](/docs/connections/sources/catalog/libraries/mobile/ios/#ad-tracking-and-idfa).

 Once you've added these, you will start to see the `context.device.advertisingId` populate and the `context.device.adTrackingEnabled` flag set to `true` unless the user has ad tracking limited or is using a mobile ad blocker.